Accused of a Crime

 At JD Spicer Zeb, our expert criminal defence solicitors have over 45 years of experience supporting individuals accused of various crimes.
 We are well-placed to offer bespoke advice at all stages of an investigation, from an initial interview under caution through to any potential court proceedings, building the strongest possible defence against the allegations you are facing.

-- Drugs Offences
+- Sexual Offences and images

-- Sexual Offences
+- Firearms & Knife Offences

 - Serious Fraud

-- Communications Offences
+- Driving Offences

 If you are accused of a crime, we will do our utmost to help you avoid a conviction.
 If this is not possible, we will always be clear about your options and take every possible measure to secure proportionate penalties.
 Depending on the crime you are accused of, this might include taking actions before you are charged, such as securing a police caution or community resolution order.